xtdb/xtdb/doc/adr/0009-transactions.md

 ## Decision

-We will support EDN-style transactions to start.
+We will support EDN-style transactions to start, either in EDN, JSON or raw Arrow.

 As per the [data model](0002-data-model.md), the transactions are converted to Arrow client side before submitted.